 Three major new films by John Bridcut have recently been screened by BBC Four.
 Karajan's Magic and Myth (see below) told the story of music's most successful conductor, Britten's Endgame launched the BBC's celebration of the Benjamin Britten centenary, while Requiem explored the history of one of music's most powerful and enduring forms.

 John Bridcut is an award-winning film maker, with a string of varied documentaries to his name, ranging from politics to contemporary history to the arts.
 His latest award is for Colin Davis In His Own Words, a tribute to the British conductor who died in April 2013 at the age of 85.
-It was named Best Arts Documentary in the 2014 Grierson Awards (John Bridcut is pictured holding the award, right, with Colin Napthine, film editor, and Cat Dixon, assistant producer).
+It was judged Best Arts Documentary in the 2014 Grierson Awards.

 The Britten film is his sixth composer portrait, after studies of Elgar, Vaughan Williams, Delius, Parry – and his first Britten film, Britten's Children.

-Most of his work is produced by his own company, Crux Productions, but he is also a freelance director and producer for other production companies.
+Most of his work is produced by his own company, Crux Productions, but he does occasionally freelance as a director and producer for other production companies.
 He has published two books on Benjamin Britten, and lectures on music, broadcasting and current affairs.
 In November 2013, he curated Illuminating Britten, a weekend of special events at the Barbican Centre and the Guildhall School of Music and Drama in London, and co-presented the Britten anniversary weekend on Radio 3, live from Aldeburgh.